 In addition to the attributes listed above, some schema attributes have been deprecated and are no longer supported in HED, although they are still present in earlier versions of the schema.
 The following table lists these.

-Table 7: Schema attributes deprecated for versions 8.0.0.
+Table 5: Schema attributes deprecated for versions 8.0.0 ( indicates attribute has a value).